-Supernakeds have hit astronomical heights lately with low weight, 200 horsepower beasts now nothing more than a regular occurrence.
+Supernakeds have hit astronomical heights in recent years, with low weight, 200 horsepower beasts now nothing more than a regular occurrence.
 But how did the madness start?
 We asked our resident historian, Jonny Mac, to find out…

 It’s hard to pinpoint the exact moment when a ‘supernaked’ became an actual thing.
 After all, you’d hardly describe the Kawasaki KZ 1000 that took Eddie Lawson to the AMA Superbike title in 1981 as a Superbike in appearance by today’s standards.